-Renting out your car is not only a good way to offset the cost of owning a car), it actually helps out people in your community who can then avoid the need to buy a car.
+Renting out your car is not only a good way to offset the cost of owning a car or start you own business, it actually helps out people in your community who can then avoid the need to buy a car.
 The benefits can be almost ten-fold, with many sources saying that the average share car can take 5-10 cars off the road.

 If you’re thinking about renting your car out, no doubt you have some questions, maybe even concerns, about whether it’s right for you.

 In this list we’ve considered the top reasons that people rent out their car on Car Next Door.
 If you agree with most of these points then chances are renting out your car will work for you.

 1. You don’t like the idea of your car sitting there all day costing you money

 Whether you drive it or not, your car is costing you money.
 Apart from the regular outgoings like registration, insurance, servicing and fuel; depreciation is one of the most costly parts of car ownership that’s often forgotten.
 We’ve done the numbers, and a $20,000 car could be costing you over $104 a week, even if you don’t drive it.
 Car sharing puts your car to work on the days you’re not using it to offset the cost of it sitting idle.

 2. You want to turn your car into an asset that works for you

 Some people like to say that cars are an asset, something you can always sell to get your money back.
 By definition, cars are not an asset, they are a liability.
 Not only is there the costs of upkeep, but cars lose value at an average of 12% per year.
 It doesn’t take an economist to tell you, that's a bad investment.
 However, if your car brings in an income for you, then it truly is an asset.
 The average car on Car Next Door generates around $3,500/year so besides offsetting costs, some cars even make a healthy profit.
 The question is; now that you're making this extra money, what will you spend it on?